Mocha Breakfast Cookies are the morning mocha you can eat and paleo friendly too!

 Enjoying chocolate as a healthy breakfast may seem too good to be true, but this isn’t just any chocolate.
 We use cacao, which is basically raw chocolate before it’s heated and sold as cocoa.

-Don’t worry, if you haven’t jumped on the cacao bandwagon just yet, this recipe works with regular baking cocoa you may already have in your pantry.
+INGREDIENT TIP: If you haven’t jumped on the cacao bandwagon just yet, this recipe works with regular baking cocoa you may already have in your pantry.
 However, if you’re looking for a nutritional boost to start your day, try the cacao.

 Skip the Empty Carbs and Processed Convenience Foods